Chloe Fineman Explains Hair Science for Olaplex | Muse by Clios

 “This isn’t fluff.
 This is serious chemistry in very chic packaging,” proclaims SNL’s Chole Fineman as she takes us on a high-tech laboratory tour for Olaplex.
 Mother developed the bright, breezy spot with Alfred Marroquin directing through Somesuch.

-Chloe explains real hair science in fun fashion The quirky sci-fi motif it brimming with bots, computer screens and a vibrant (yet strangely soothing) candy-cane color scheme.
+Chloe explains real hair science in fun fashion.
+The quirky sci-fi motif is brimming with bots, computer screens and a vibrant (yet strangely soothing) candy-cane color scheme.

 Fineman—a fan of the haircare brand IRL—excels with offbeat comic timing.
 The visuals please the eye and help Chloe deliver the message with style.